 Constructive Comments

-On the flip side of positive feedback is constructive feedback.
-This type of feedback makes players aware of the skills they can work on to improve.
-The key to providing constructive feedback is to be specific, actionable, and encouraging.
+Constructive feedback makes players recognize the skills they can improve.
+The key is to be specific, actionable, and encouraging.

 Let’s look at a few effective examples of constructive feedback that coaches have provided to athletes using SkillShark.